Mountain Hardwear Super/DS Stretchdown Hooded

 Other Versions of the Super/DS Stretchdown

-We tested the women’s version of the Super/DS Stretchdown Hooded jacket, and Mountain Hardwear also makes it in a men’s version for the same price ($275).
+We tested the women’s Super/DS Stretchdown Hooded jacket, and Mountain Hardwear also makes it in a men’s version for the same price ($275).
 The men’s jacket weighs slightly more at 1 pound 1 ounce for a size medium, which is stuffed with 4.56 ounces of 700-fill down.
 It also comes in varying colorways but has a nearly identical design overall.
-Additionally, Mountain Hardwear’s same Super/DS design is featured in the harness-compatible Climb Down Hoody, which features a longer cut, higher handwarmer pockets, and synthetic insulation in the lower body and underarms for improved mobility and fit underneath a harness.
-Finally, Mountain Hardwear offers the Super/DS Stretchdown in a non-hooded men’s jacket, a women’s-specific parka-length design, and a snap-closure “shirt jacket” for both men and women.
+Additionally, Mountain Hardwear’s same Super/DS design is featured in the harness-compatible Climb Down Hoody which features a longer cut, higher handwarmer pockets, and synthetic insulation in the lower body and underarms for improved mobility and fit underneath a harness.
+Finally, Mountain Hardwear offers the Super/DS Stretchdown in a non-hooded men’s jacket, a women’s-specific parka-length design, and a Hybrid Hoody with strategically mapped down insulation for both men and women.

 - Soft matte fabric, subtle colorways, and lack of branding make the Super/DS Stretchdown a stylish and comfortable casual piece.